nicolasmuller/away3dlite-core-fp10/README.md

  - more tests (I tried Planes, Skybox6 and some multi-material Colladas),
  - lights,
  - custom shaders,
- - fix projection to match exactly the FP10 output (it's close but not enough to reuse the original mouse handling),
+ - fix projection to match exactly the FP10 output (it's close but not enough to reuse the original mouse handling).
- - implement lights.

 **Example usage:**
  - code: https://gist.github.com/3659167